Libardo1/latentinfluence/README.md

 personal project for Zipfian Academy, April 2014 by Hyon S Chu @adailyventure

+I’ve written a [blog post](http://slantedwindows.com/finding-latent-influencers-in-yelps-social-network/) which explains my analysis and results!

 Files in this repo:

 basiceda.py - basic EDA plots I made to get a feel for the data